 Parker Harris

-I've been coding for over a decade since I built my first PHP website for a gas delivery business.
-Since then, I've expanded my knowledge to include, among other things, Python, Ruby / Rails, Javascript / Typescript, and React.
+I've been coding for over a decade since I built my first PHP website for a gasoline delivery business.
+Since then, I've expanded my knowledge to include, among other things, JavaScript / TypeScript, Ruby / Rails, React, and Python.
 I delight in the puzzle of figuring out how to integrate a front and back end as smoothly as possible.
-I've worked on various personal projects and webapps over the years and then, 5 years ago, decided to turn to coding as a full time career.
+I worked on various personal projects and webapps over the years before turning to coding as a full time career in 2019.

 After graduating from the super-competitive bootcamp App Academy, I worked for Amazon Web Services for three and a half years.
-Recently I've been working on GRAFFITI, a Chrome extension that lets you interact with other users on any web page, and a mobile rhythm game, Beatburner, that auto-generates tile-tapping levels from any music.
+Recently I've been working on an app to time and manage sailboat races and a mobile rhythm game, Beat Burner, that auto-generates tile-tapping levels from any music.
 I hope you take a moment to look at some of my projects.
+It's been over a year since I left Amazon and, though I love the creative freedom that comes with focusing on my own projects, I'm ready to join a team again.

 Before becoming a full time software engineer, I was a mechanical engineer and a teacher.
 I've taught middle and high-schoolers math, science, and philosophy and coached a fledgeling robotics team as they went to their first state competition.
 On the engineering side I've worked for New York State improving building energy efficiency and designed custom tooling for the manufacture of large aircraft.